Luxury Cruise Planning • Groups • Honeymoons • Milestone Travel

 Antarctic Peninsula

-The classic first Antarctica expedition, with icebergs, penguins, seals, whales, and dramatic scenery.
+The classic first Antarctica expedition, with icebergs, penguins, seals, whales, dramatic scenery, Zodiac outings, and the strongest introduction to the seventh continent.

 South Shetland Islands

-Often included with Antarctic Peninsula itineraries, offering wildlife, volcanic landscapes, and expedition landings.
+Often included with Antarctic Peninsula itineraries, the South Shetlands can offer wildlife, volcanic landscapes, expedition landings, and memorable scenic cruising.

 South Georgia

-A longer, wildlife-rich expedition known for king penguins, vast colonies, seals, and extraordinary photography.
+A longer, wildlife-rich expedition known for king penguins, vast colonies, seals, remote scenery, and extraordinary photography.

 Falkland Islands

-Remote islands with birdlife, history, rugged scenery, and unique wildlife experiences.
+Remote islands with birdlife, history, rugged scenery, unique wildlife, and a very different feel from the Antarctic Peninsula.

 When Should You Go To Antarctica?